WildernessLabs/Meadow/Documentation/DebugConsoleLogging.md

 ![Project Lab and USB UART Click 3 Boards](ProjectLabAndMikroBusSerial.jpg)

-Other adapters are available and in ese cases only two connections are required:
+Other adapters are available and in these cases only two connections are required:

 * GND on the adapter to GND on the Meadow board
 * R<sub>x</sub> on the adapter to T<sub>x</sub> on the Meadow board